-This is a beloved dish from Transylvania, so delicious that you’ll easily forget the amount of carbs that go into it.
+This is a beloved dish from Transylvania, so delicious that you’ll easily forget the amount of carbs that goes into it.
 Noodle dishes are very popular in this part of the country, and although I don’t know of a name for this dish, apart from the descriptive ‘tăiţei cu cartofi’, I believe it’s eaten (joyfully) in the north and west.

 I am going to be giving you the recipe for making the noodles, but you can substitute with pasta and skip this stage.